Steak with gravy and herbs

 Contributor

 Dining doesn’t get more high-class in Darwin than Pee Wee's at the Point.
 The luxury venue overlooking the harbour at East Point is dripping in gold – as in, Gold Plate Awards, the highest honour in Territory hospitality.
-Everything about Pee Wees is premium, including the steak, a 200-gram Pinnacle grass-fed eye fillet, served with a mushroom and parmesan crust, potato dauphinoise, charred leek, horseradish emulsion and red wine jus.
-This is a special occasion steak, but there’s no law saying a Wednesday night can’t be a special occasion.
-Don’t limit yourself.
+While they've got an informal lounge area, everything about Pee Wees is premium, including the steak: a 200-gram Pinnacle grass-fed eye fillet, served with a mushroom and parmesan crust, potato dauphinoise, salted caramel onions, charred leek soubise and red wine jus.
+Yep, this is a 'special occasion' steak – but who's to say that a Wednesday night can’t be a special occasion?

 Alley Pascoe